columnflow/columnflow/docs/user_guide/ml.md

 It is important to note that `evaluate` function has a dependency on prior training.
 If training has not been executed yet, the function will initiate the training process.
 The loading of the trained model is implemented in `open_model` function.

-In contrast to `train`ing, there is not need to specify the used columns explicitly, since all columns used in training are taken automatically.
-If you want to preserve columns and write them out, return the columns and add them to `produces`.
+In contrast to `train`ing, there is not need to specify the used columns explicitly, since all columns used in training are taken automatically for evaluation.
+Don't confuse this behavior with the parameter `events_used_in_training`.
+This flag determines if a certain `dataset` and shift combination can be used by the task.

+If you want to preserve columns and write them out into a parquet file, append the columns to `events` using `set_ak_column` and return `events`.
+All columns not present in `produces` are then filtered out.

 E.g. for an evaluation, where the models prediction is saved within the column: